Quick Summary

 - Different platforms fit different levels of complexity, from simple multi-stop routes to multi-depot fleets with fleet management needs.

-Why is Route Scheduling Software Important?
+What is Route Scheduling Software?

 1) SmartRoutes